samstanding/fox_box_shop/README.md

 - create a button with the id that is tracable build a function that stores cart info-- and removes it from the dom
-- would pretty much be exactly the same funciton you made to take employees off before -- it would also take the item off of the inventory list
+- would pretty much be exactly the same funciton you made to take employees off before -- it would also take the item off of the inventory list--
+- i would need to create a new interface that displays the cart--